CopernicaMarketingSoftware/Documentation/Publisher/en/websites.md

 # Websites in Copernica

-You can easily create your own website in Copernica.
-You need to publish your web forms and surveys to a website.
-Your website can be linked to a subdomain under your company website address, so that visitors do not see that the website is hosted by Copernica.
+In the Copernica Publisher it is made easy to create and host your own webpage.
+You can use these pages to inform your customers or place webforms and surveys to get to know your customers.
+You can use a [template](./templates) for your website and edit the source code with ease.
+It's also possible to use [personalization](./personalization) if your users are logged in.

+You can also link the website to a subdomain of your own website.
+This prevents users from seeing your website is hosted by Copernica and makes it look more trustworthy and professional in general.

 ### Getting started with Websites in Copernica